Omar Onsi

 He held his first solo exhibition at the School of Arts and Crafts in Beirut in 1932.
 At that time, the market for Western-influenced art was emerging as the educated middle-classes and elites began to purchase works by local artists.
 From the outset, Onsi charged relatively high prices for his paintings - 5,000 francs for an allegory, 1,000 for a portrait and around 200 francs for a landscape.
-However, the landscapes were more popular with the Lebanese elites, and Osni soon began producing landscapes in much greater numbers and began charging higher prices for them.
+However, the landscapes were more popular with the Lebanese elites, and Onsi soon began producing landscapes in much greater numbers and began charging higher prices for them.
 Before long, he was receiving an average price of 500 francs for a landscape.
 The local press quickly touted him as a skilled paysagiste, a title that soon launched his career.

 Onsi continued to travel throughout he 1940s and 50s, and exhibited his work in Germany, Spain, Italy, and Egypt.
 He died on 3 June 1969 in Beirut, after suffering from stomach cancer.

 Along with artists, Mustafa Farrukh (1901–1957), César Gemayel (Qaisarr Jumayil) (1898–1958), Saliba Douaihy (Saliba Duwaihi) (born 1915) and Rachid Wehbi (Rachid Wahbah) (born 1917), Osni is regarded as a pioneer, having laid the foundations for a modern arts movement in Lebanon.
 These artists established an originality and freedom of expression that had never before been seen in Lebanon.

 After his death, he became one of Lebanon's best-known artists.